RickoNoNo3/joplin-terminal-data-api/README.md

 ## Configuration
 Mount a host folder to container's `/root/joplin`, and create a config file named `joplin-config.json` inside.

 From [the doc](https://joplinapp.org/help/apps/terminal/) (or by executing command `joplin help config` in a container terminal)，we can find all the configuration keys of Joplin.
-And，we can get an example of the config file:
+Then we can get an example of the config file:

 ```json
 {